 Than You, which is about a phase where I felt incredibly

 lonely as a solo performer.
-I wanted very badly to be a
+I wanted very badly to be

-and musicians I’d worked with.”
+from old friends and musicians I’d worked with.”

 But the transition hasn’t been as rough as Dean